There are three types of patents which are classified as follows:

 Plant patent is granted to a person who invents or discovers and asexually reproduces any distinct and new variety of plant.

 Provisional patent can be obtained to temporarily secure a filing date for 12 months.
 A provisional patent is a quick and inexpensive way to initially protect your invention with limited rights before deciding to file for a full patent.
 Learn more in the article Understanding Provisional Patents.
-Note that a provisional patent can only lead into a utility or plan patent and not a design patent.
+Note that a provisional patent can only lead into a utility or plant patent and not a design patent.

 Thoughts to Paper is able to offer utility, design, and provisional patent applications which are handled by licensed patent firms.